mazetoken/miners/README.md

 34560< | ...

-MAZE contract script before removing dummy variables and nips not optimized - 0511111111110a33333333333333333333040008af2f5302e01003c9d7095779820128947f777601207f75597982012c947f757601687f777678827758947f7576538b7f77765c7982777f011179011179ad011179828c7f756079a8011279bb011479815e7981788c88765b79968b0114795e795279965480880400000000011579bc7e0112790117797eaa765f797f757681008854011a797e56797e170000000000000000396a04534c50000101044d494e54200113797e030102087e54797e0c22020000000000001976a914011879a97e0288ac7e0b220200000000000017a9145379a97e01877e527952797e787eaa607988587901127993b17551777777777777777777777777777777777777777777777777777777777777
+MAZE covenant contract script before removing dummy variables and nips not optimized - 0511111111110a33333333333333333333040008af2f5302e01003c9d7095779820128947f777601207f75597982012c947f757601687f777678827758947f7576538b7f77765c7982777f011179011179ad011179828c7f756079a8011279bb011479815e7981788c88765b79968b0114795e795279965480880400000000011579bc7e0112790117797eaa765f797f757681008854011a797e56797e170000000000000000396a04534c50000101044d494e54200113797e030102087e54797e0c22020000000000001976a914011879a97e0288ac7e0b220200000000000017a9145379a97e01877e527952797e787eaa607988587901127993b17551777777777777777777777777777777777777777777777777777777777777

-MAZE contract script before removing dummy variables and nips optimized - 0511111111110a33333333333333333333040008af2f5302e01003c9d7095779820128947f777601207f75597982012c947f757601687f777678827758947f7576538b7f77765c7982777f011179011179ad011179828c7f756079a8011279bb011479815e7981788c88765b79968b0114795e795279965480880400000000011579bc7e0112790117797eaa765f797f757681008854011a797e56797e170000000000000000396a04534c50000101044d494e54200113797e030102087e54797e0c22020000000000001976a914011879a97e0288ac7e0b220200000000000017a9145379a97e01877e527952797e787eaa607988587901127993b175516b6d6d6d6d6d6d6d6d6d6d6d6d6d6d6d6c
+MAZE covenant contract script before removing dummy variables and nips optimized - 0511111111110a33333333333333333333040008af2f5302e01003c9d7095779820128947f777601207f75597982012c947f757601687f777678827758947f7576538b7f77765c7982777f011179011179ad011179828c7f756079a8011279bb011479815e7981788c88765b79968b0114795e795279965480880400000000011579bc7e0112790117797eaa765f797f757681008854011a797e56797e170000000000000000396a04534c50000101044d494e54200113797e030102087e54797e0c22020000000000001976a914011879a97e0288ac7e0b220200000000000017a9145379a97e01877e527952797e787eaa607988587901127993b175516b6d6d6d6d6d6d6d6d6d6d6d6d6d6d6d6c

-MAZE was created as an experiment.
-If you can't "catch" Mist you can try with Maze or [dSLP](https://hackmd.io/@mazetoken/r1EcUwdIv)

 MAZE [Telegram group](https://t.me/mazemining)

 _MAZE TOKEN 2020, created by [B_S_Z](https://t.me/b_s_z)_

-## Tutorial - how to mine MAZE SLP token on Windows or Android phone
+## Tutorial - how to mine MAZE SLP token (or other tokens) on Windows or Android phone

-_v.4.0_

-We use Mist miner but prepared for mining Maze.
-You can also download Mist miner and dSLP miner from [here](https://github.com/mazetoken/workflow)
+_v.5.0_

+mazebchdminer is a version of Mist miner - [bchd_mist_miner_v1](https://mistcoin.org), prepared for mining [MAZE](https://mazetoken.github.io) and patched for BigNumber error and [dust input attack](https://gitlab.com/blue_mist/miner/-/commit/e64b1440619589483c3b38870e5cafb791448045)

+_You can try to install and mine with [mminer 1.0.0](https://github.com/mazetoken/mminer) - updated version of (bchd_mist_miner_V1 and mazebchdminer).
+Tutorial is the same.
+I've updated updated npm packages and generateV1.ts - support for slpjs v.0.27.8 and grpc-bchrpc-node v.0.11.3.
+You need npm@7.0.6 for mminer.
+No guarantee that mminer will be faster than mazebchdminer, but from now I will only work with mminer (mazebchdminer won`t be updated)._

+You can mine other tokens (Mist, dSLP, BTCL) with mazebchminer (or mminer) too.
+To do this you need to:

+- change .env file in mazebchdminer folder for [other token environment](https://github.com/mazetoken/mining/raw/master/tokensenv.zip)

+- delete .cache file from mazebchdminer folder,

+- delete cache.js and cache.js.map files from mazebchdminer src folder (if you have node_modules already installed in mazebchdminer folder)

+_Before you start mining other tokens you can paste .cache file for the token you want to mine to speed up downloading txid (token txid are stored in .cache file; make sure that there is a dot before cache file name)_

+_You can get .cache files for different tokens from [here](https:/github.com/mazetoken/mining/raw/master/tokenscache.zip)_

 ### Prepare your Electron Cash SLP desktop wallet for mining